mukul-rathi/bolt/README.md

 If it seems like there's a lot of files, yes, there are as I've tried to structure this as modularly as possible - utilising the super composability of **dune**.

-The dune files are a bit verbose as I'm exposing each `src` module as a private library to access them from the tests suite.

 ### Linting and formatting

 All OCaml code is formatted using OCamlformat, and linted using Jane Street's open-source OCaml linter.